artnm/PythonShellCalc/README.md

 • This program supports infinity and negative infinity as "inf" and "-inf".

 Huge thanks to the homeboy CaffeineMeme for helping me out with a couple things here and there, his support is very much appreciated.

+Thank you to Crispy Cat for giving me credit for his inspiration to make a similar calculator in JS.
+Check out his calculator at https://crispy.cat/software/calc